Moody, Alabama

 Moody is a city located in St. Clair County, Alabama.
 The city was founded in 1907, and it was named after a local businessman named Epps Moody.
 The population was 13,170 at the 2020 census.
-It is located about 22 miles (35 km) east of Birmingham.
+The city is located approximately 22 miles (35 km) east of Birmingham.

 History

 Moody was founded in 1907, named after a local businessman named Epps Moody.

 In the early days, the city was primarily an agricultural community, with cotton and timber being the main crops.
 However, with the arrival of the railroad in the early 20th century, Moody began to grow and develop into a more industrialized city.
 Today, the city is home to a number of industries, including manufacturing, healthcare, and retail.

 Geography

-Moody is located at (33.592469, -86.496369).

 According to the United States Census Bureau, the town has a total area of 24.0 sqmi, of which 23.9 sqmi is land and 0.1 sqmi (0.58%) is water.

 The city is located east of Birmingham along Interstate 20, which runs through the southern part of the city.
 Access can be found from exits 144 and 147.
 Via I-20, downtown Birmingham is 22 mi (35 km) west, and Atlanta is 127 mi (204 km) east.
 U.S. Route 411 also passes through the city, leading northeast 23 mi (37 km) to Ashville and southwest 5 mi (8 km) to Leeds.